AnelMusic/fastapi_communication_example/README.md

 # FastAPI Toyexample
 This project is used to illustrate the convenient usage of fastAPI.
 In this project we will a local (in memory) database to store a location object.
-Using a REST API we can access the database information aswelle as create and store location objects.
+Using a REST API we can access the database information as welle as create and store location objects.

 ## Prerequisite:
 ##### Installation: